Football clubs

 AFC Hollington emblem

-AFC Hollington currently field two teams in the East Sussex League and play at Helenswood Lower School, having previously played at William Parker.
+Founded in 2017, AFC Hollington fielded two teams in the East Sussex League and played their home matches at Helenswood Lower School, having previously been based at William Parker.
+The club folded in 2022.

 Alexandra